Windsor-Essex Market Report

 The municipality of Lakeshore runs along the shores of Lake St. Clair, with the town centre of Belle River less than 20 minutes from Tecumseh and West Windsor.
 Alongside Belle River, Lakeshore is comprised of multiple small communities along the lake and throughout the interior, which is mostly rural landscape on both sides of the 401 highway.

-The municipality of Lakeshore, while just over 10% of current resale activity, is the most expensive market in Windsor-Essex, ending the year with a median sale price of $670K.
+The municipality of Lakeshore, while just over 10% of current resale activity, is the most expensive market in Windsor-Essex, with a median sale price of $635K in the third quarter.
 With a population of just over 40K, the Lakeshore sub-market has grown at close to twice the pace of the Windsor-Essex region.
-Compared to a year ago, median prices are flat with slightly more inventory for buyers to choose from at just under 4 months.
-Unlike Windsor-Essex as a whole, properties in Lakeshore are taking longer to sell at 27 median days, up from 19 days during the final quarter of 2023 and 14 days on average over the trailing 5 years.
+Compared to a year ago, median prices are flat despite more inventory for buyers to choose from at 5.4 months.
+The median selling time fell drastically in the second quarter but increased over the summer, now back to 20 days which is 1 week slower than the trailing 5 year average.

 Community Overview